Volo-Sh/dicom_viewer/README.md

 Supported formats: DICOM, NRRD, NII.
 Max file size: approximately 200–400 MB.
 Processing time: depends on scan size and browser performance; large files may load slowly.

+**Stage 2 Choose Tech Stack and Define Architecture**

+**Frontend stack:**
+React + Vite + Three.js for building the interface and rendering volumetric CBCT data in the browser.

+**Backend stack:**
+Node.js + Express for handling authentication, file uploads, file processing, and providing API endpoints.

+**Database:**
+MongoDB for storing user accounts, scan metadata, and references to uploaded files.

+**Storage approach:**
+Local file storage for the initial version of the project, with the option to move to cloud storage in the future.

+**Architecture:**
+Frontend communicates with the backend through a REST API.
+Data flow: the user uploads a CBCT scan → backend validates and stores the file → metadata is written to MongoDB → the frontend requests processed data → the scan is rendered in the viewer using React and Three.js.